-2.5 Implementation of the draft rule
+2.6 Implementation of the final rule

-Table 2.1 sets out the draft rule amendments to Parts 1, 3, 7 to 11, 15 and 18 of the NGR and the proposed implementation date for each component.
+Table 2.1 sets out the final rule amendments to Parts 1, 3, 7 to 11, 15 and 18 of the NGR and the implementation date for each component.

-The final rule is expected to be made on 21 March 2019, subject to the transitional arrangements set out in Chapter 8.
-The Commission invites stakeholders to inform it of any concerns regarding the proposed implementation approach of the draft rule.
+The final rule will commence on 21 March 2019, subject to the transitional arrangements set out in Chapter 8.

-COMPONENT DRAFT RULE IMPLEMENTATION DATE Extensions and expansions Include all new expansions in an access arrangement Amend rule 104.
-Date rule is made Enable existing extensions to be included in access arrangements Amend rules 77 and 104.
-Date rule is made Reference services Clarify the requirements for describing pipeline services Insert new rule 47A, amend rule 45.
-Date rule is made Clarify the requirements for describing reference services Amend rule 3, insert new rule 47A, amend rule 48 and omit rule 101.
-Date rule is made Update the test for determining a reference service Amend rule 3, insert new rule 47A, amend rule 48 and omit rule 101.
-Date rule is made Introduce a reference service proposal process and improve the access arrangement review process Amend rule 3, insert new rule 47A and schedule 1 rules 60, 61, omit rules 13 and 57 and amend rules 3, 45, 46, 47, 50, 51, 58, 59, 62 and 64.
-Date rule is made (including a transitional rule to exempt certain pipelines with access arrangement revisions due on or before 1 January 2020 - transitional provisions, draft rules 60, 61) Access arrangements Develop financial models to be used by service providers Insert new rules 75A and 75B, amend rules Date rule is made
+COMPONENT FINAL RULE IMPLEMENTATION DATE Extensions and expansions Include all new expansions in an access arrangement Amend rule 104 21 March 2019 Enable existing extensions to be included in access arrangements Amend rule 104 21 March 2019 Reference services Clarify the requirements for describing pipeline and reference services Insert new rule 47A, amend rules 45 and 48, omit rule 101 21 March 2019 Update the test for determining a reference service, introduce a reference service proposal process and improve the access arrangement review process Insert new rule 47A, amend rules 3, 46, 47, 48, 50, 51, 58, 59, 62 and 64 and omit rules 13 and 57 21 March 2019 (including a transitional rule to exempt certain pipelines with access arrangement revisions due on or before 1 January 2020: transitional provisions, final rules 61, 62) Access arrangements Develop financial models to be used by service providers Insert new rules 75A and 75B, amend rules 72 and 73 21 March 2019 Clarify the operation of revenue caps Amend rule 92 21 March 2019 Clarify that the regulator is to have regard to risk sharing arrangements Amend rules 97 and 100 21 March 2019 Extend the revision period Amend rule 59 21 March 2019

-Table 2.1: Components and implementation of the draft rule
+Table 2.1: Components and implementation of the final rule

-COMPONENT DRAFT RULE IMPLEMENTATION DATE 72,73.
-Clarify the operation of revenue caps Amend rule 92.
-Date rule is made Clarify that the regulator is to have regard to risk sharing arrangements Amend rules 97 and 100.
-Date rule is made Extend the revision period Amend rule 59.
-Date rule is made Clarify the process for equalising revenue during the interval of delay Amend rules 3 and 92.
-Date rule is made Remove the limited and no discretion regulatory framework Omit rule 40 and amend rules 41, 50, 79, 89, 91, 94 and 95.
-Date rule is made Efficient costs Clarify the application of the new capital expenditure criteria Amend rules 79.
-Date rule is made Enable the addition of existing extensions and expansions to the opening capital base Amend rules 77 and 104.
-Date rule is made Require allocation of expenditure between covered and uncovered parts of a pipeline Amend rules 79 and 91.
-Date rule is made Amend definition of rebateable services and rebate methodology Amend rule 93 and 97.
-Date rule is made Negotiation and information 1 Require transmission pipeline service providers to disclose Bulletin Board information Omit rule 111 and amend rules 141, 145, 175.
-Date rule is made except as follows Make all transmission scheme pipelines Bulletin Board pipelines (amend rule 141) - one month after the date the rule is made Extend outlook of uncontracted primary capacity from 12 months to 36 months (amend rule 175) - 3 months after the date the rule is made Require distribution pipeline service providers to disclose capacity and usage information Insert new rules 35A, 36A-36C, 112A-112D, omit rule 111.
-Date rule is made (note that the application date defined in amended rules 35A and 112A is 3 months after the
+I COMPONENT FINAL RULE IMPLEMENTATION DATE Clarify the process for equalising revenue during the interval of delay Amend rules 3 and 92 21 March 2019 Remove the limited and no discretion regulatory framework Omit rule 40 and amend rules 41, 50, 79, 89, 91, 94 and 95 21 March 2019 Efficient costs Clarify the application of the new capital expenditure criteria Amend rule 79 21 March 2019 Enable the addition of existing extensions and expansions to the opening capital base Amend rule 77 21 March 2019 Require allocation of expenditure between covered and uncovered parts of a pipeline Amend rules 79 and 91 21 March 2019 Amend definition of rebateable services and rebate methodology Amend rule 93 and 97 21 March 2019 Negotiation and information · · Require transmission pipeline service providers to disclose Bulletin Board information Omit rule 111 and amend rules 141, 145, 175 21 March 2019 except as follows: Make all transmission scheme pipelines Bulletin Board pipelines (amend rule 141):21 April 2019 Extend outlook of uncontracted primary capacity from 12 months to 36 months (amend rule 175): 21 June 2019 Require distribution pipeline service providers to disclose capacity and usage information Insert new rules 35A, 36A-36C, 112A-112D 21 March 2019 (note that the application date defined in amended rules 35A and 112A is 3 months after the date the rule is made, 21 June 2019) Clarify the role of the regulator in passing on information requests to service providers Amend rule 107 21 March 2019 Introduce a financial and offer information disclosure regime for Insert new rules 35A, 35B, 36B, 36D-36F, 21 March 2019 except as follows: